The Board: Composition and Independence

 The Board prepares annually a work plan for the upcoming year especially emphasizing their objectives, strategies and implementation.

-The Board issues a mandate for the work of the CEO.
-There is a clear division of responsibilities between the Board and the executive personnel.
-The CEO is responsible for the operational management of the Group and reports to the Board on a regular basis.
+The Board issues a mandate for the work of the Group CEO.
+The Group CEO is responsible for the operational management of the Group and reports to the Board on a regular basis.

 According to the audit committee charter, the audit committee shall, inter alia, act as preparatory body in connection with the supervisory role of the Board with respect to financial control and review and external audit of Noreco’s financial statements and propose to the Board, who then propose to the General Meeting, the election of the independent auditor of Noreco.

 Further, a remuneration and corporate governance committee has been established.
-The committee consists of three members elected by and among the Board and the committee’s purpose and responsibilities are stated in a charter approved by the Board.
-Ole Melberg, (Chairperson) Shona Grant and Arnstein Wigestrand is presently the members of the committee.
+The committee consists of two members elected by and among the Board and the committee’s purpose and responsibilities are stated in a charter approved by the Board.
+Julien Balkany and Riulf Rustad are presently the members of the committee.

 The remuneration and corporate governance committee charter states, inter alia, that the remuneration and corporate governance committee shall act as preparatory body in connection with the supervisory role of the Board with respect to remuneration compensation and other benefits of Noreco’s CEO and other senior executives and make proposals for long-term incentive schemes applicable to Noreco’s CEO and other senior executives.